 For the months following an increase in prescription duration, contractors may experience a drop in items dispensed and as a result earn fewer fees.

-In these circumstances, the contractor is able to claim for an affected month, for any lost fees and allowances (Claim 2) via the Pharmacy contractor additional advance/compensatory fee claim form.
+In these circumstances, the contractor is able to claim for an affected month, for any lost fees and allowances (Claim 2) using the Temporary Safeguarding Payments claim form (Word: 282KB).

 Read Part XIVC of the Drug Tariff before submitting your claim.